reinesana/red_sea/README.md

 <br>

 ## Implementation
 Red Sea uses real-time data on the coordinates, fatalities and conflict zones in Gaza from ACLED.
 The application assigns a safety level to each coordinate based on the type of event (riots, air strike, protests. etc) and the number of fatalities.
-Leveraging a KNN machine learning model, we were able to assign a safety level to surrounding roads on a route using forward geocoding from MAPBOX API, optimizing the safest route for the user.
-The frontend was built using React and MapBox API for fetching building the map and fetching the routes.
-Additionally, the machine learning model was built using python and flask.
+By leveraging a KNN machine learning model using python, we were able to assign a safety level to surrounding roads on a route using forward geocoding from MAPBOX API, optimizing the safest route for the user.
+The frontend was built using React JS and MapBox API was used to build the map and fetch the routes.

 * data from acleddata.com
  <br>